 - If you have a crawl space, inspect it regularly to be sure that the insulation inside is dry.
 When insulation gets wet, its effectiveness is significantly reduced.
 Find the source of the moisture and replace any damaged insulation.

 - Vacuum the coils on your refrigerator every year.
 The dirt buildup makes the refrigerator work harder to keep the contents cool and therefore uses more energy.

 - Check for open fireplace dampers.

-- In cold climates, double-pane windows with a low-emissive glass coating can reduce heating bills by 34%, compared with uncoated, single-pane windows.
+- In Southern Maryland, double-pane windows with a low-emissive glass coating can reduce heating bills by 34%, compared with uncoated, single-pane windows.

 - When adjusting a thermostat manually, remember that the house will not warm up or cool down faster if you set the thermostat past the desired temperature.

 - Consider landscaping your home for energy conservation.
 For instance, plant evergreen trees on the north side and deciduous (leafy) trees on the south side to block winter winds and the summer sun.

 - Make sure your attic is well insulated.
 This step alone can save you 20%-35% on heating costs and up to 35% on air conditioning costs.